-• six months ended December 31, 2019 ("Period") results as compared with the six months ended December 31, 2018 ("2019 Period")
+nine months ended March 31, 2020 ("Period") results as compared with the nine months ended March 31, 2019 ("2019 Period")

 General and administrative expenditures during the Period decreased as a result of lower exploration and evaluation expenditures.
 The Company did not grant any incentive stock options and thus recognized \$Nil in share-based compensation (2019 Period: \$44,284 in respect of incentive stock options granted on September 19, 2018).
 During the 2019 Period, the Company received 2,000,000 shares in the capital of Sanatana, which shares were valued at \$70,000, in connection with the Sanatana Option Agreement on the Empress property (see "RESOURCE PROPERTIES" in this Report).
-During the Period, the Company recognized an unrealized loss of \$54,771 (2019 Period: unrealized gain of \$113,709) in respect of marketable securities.
+During the Period, the Company recognized an unrealized loss of \$133,336 (2019 Period: unrealized gain of \$44,717) in respect of marketable securities.

-• three months ended December 31, 2019 ("Q2") results as compared with the three months ended December 31, 2018 ("2019 Q2")
+three months ended March 31, 2020 ("Q3") results as compared with the three months ended March 31, 2019 ("2019 Q3")

-General and administrative expenditures during Q2 decreased primarily as a result of reduced exploration.
-During Q2, the Company recognized an unrealized loss of \$19,028 (2019 Q2: unrealized gain of \$140,750) in respect of marketable securities.
+General and administrative expenditures during Q3 increased primarily as a result of severance payments made to two officers which have been recorded as legal, accounting and management fees.
+During Q3, the Company recognized an unrealized loss of \$78,565 (2019 Q3: unrealized gain of \$158,426) in respect of marketable securities.
+The Company also recorded a \$25,000 gain on settlement of debt with the President of the Company.